D1 motorway (Slovakia): Chronology

 A 14 km section between Horná Streda - Nové Mesto nad Váhom opened in half-profile as a D61 in 1998, and was finished as the motorway D1 in full profile in 2000.
 A 15.3 km section between Nové Mesto nad Váhom - Chocholná also opened in half-profile as a D61 in 1998, and was subsequently finished as the D1 in full profile in 2000.

 The 3.2 km section of motorway in Bratislava did not begin until 20 March 2003.
 The construction was handed over for early use on 4 December 2005, while the gradual finishing works on the footbridges continued until June 2006.
-The total construction costs amounted to 1.908 billion CZK.
+The total construction costs amounted to 1.908 billion SKK.

 The section between Hričovské Podhradie - Lietavská Lúčka forms the first part of the southern bypass of Žilina and includes the Ovčiarsko and Žilina tunnels.
 The construction of the section began with the excavation of the exploratory tunnel of the Ovčiarsko tunnel back in 1996.
 After the completion of the exploratory tunnel, further construction of the section was postponed.
 Construction work has continued only since 2014.
 The contractual completion date was January 2018.
 This deadline could not be met and the section was not handed over for use until 29 January 2021.
 This section was financed through the European Union budget.

 Section at Prešov was opened in late 2021.
 That also includes the Prešov tunnel with 2240 meters of length.

+The section between Lietavská Lúčka and Dubná Skala, whose exploration tunnel works are dating back to 1998, but actual construction started in 2015, was opened on December 22, 2025.
+The Višnové tunnel is included within the section and after the opening, it became the longest tunnel on the motorway.

 Future developments

-The construction of the sections Hubová - Ivachnová (Ružomberok bypass), which should be completed in 2025, and Lietavská Lúčka - Dubná Skala with the Višňové tunnel (Žilina bypass), which, after delays, should be completed in 2026, is currently underway, with €125 million allocated from the European Union for the Hubová - Ivachnová section.
+The construction of the Hubová - Ivachnová section (Ružomberok bypass), which after multiple delays, is set to be completed in 2026.
+The 15 km long section includes the Čebrať tunnel along with 19 bridges and 3 junctions.
+The cost is estimated to be around €320 million, of which €125 million is funded by the European Union.

-The construction of the Turany - Hubová section, which will be the last missing section on the Bratislava - Košice route, has not yet started, as after decades of planning no single route option has been selected.
-The commissioning of the motorway along the entire length of the route cannot be expected before 2040 in view of the current intentions of the Ministry of Transport.
+The construction of the Turany - Hubová section, which will be the last missing section on the Bratislava - Košice route, has not yet started.
+According to an ongoing public procurement for the section, the duration of the construction should be 7 years with the estimated cost being €1.5 billion.